 There's also a feature where the Nuraphones can recognise who is wearing them.
 It's pretty cool but doesn't always work, in which case it will revert to the last-known user.
 This feature can be switched off in the app if you don't like it.

 The sensor also means it knows when you take them off, automatically pausing your music like the Bowers & Wilkins PX.
-However, we haven't found it hugely reliable.
+However, we haven't found it as reliable as the competition.

 Battery life is very impressive.
 You'll get up to 20 hours from a charge depending how much you're using Immersion Mode.
 Even with that set reasonably high, we haven't found the headphones running out of power very often.
 They will go into a low-power mode automatically when taken off.

 Handy touch buttons, good battery life, aptX HD and support for a range of connections all add to the appeal.
-The downside is that they're not all that comfortable, which detracts from the experience: they're not ideal for longer listening sessions or listening on the move.
+The downside is that they're not that comfortable over longer periods of use, which detracts from the overall experience.

-The G2 update adds active noise cancelling with a social mode and a number of other handy features making these headphones an even better buy, as does the NuraNow subscription option.
+Handy features like cable switching, and accessories like the Gaming Mic, making these headphones an even better buy, as does the NuraNow subscription option.